What Is a Mammogram and Why Is It Important?

 A mammogram is a non-invasive X-ray that checks breasts for cancer and other abnormalities.
 It can detect cancers when they're too small to see or feel by hand.

 It is the only test that’s been proven to reduce deaths from breast cancer.
 This is because mammograms can detect cancer early when it is most treatable.
 Mammograms can improve the odds of survival by 25-30% or more and help avoid more extensive treatment such as breast removal (mastectomy) and chemotherapy.

 Getting your Mammogram at CHC/SEK

-Our Fort Scott clinic provides Mammography services and is certified and regulated by the Food and Drug Administration, Kansas Department of Health and Environment, and the American College of Radiology.
+Our Fort Scott and Pittsburg South clinics provides Mammography services and is certified and regulated by the Food and Drug Administration, Kansas Department of Health and Environment, and the American College of Radiology.

 When you arrive at the clinic, our female mammography staff will ask you about any breast problems you have had.
 You are free to ask any questions you may have as well.

 What happens during a mammogram

 When having your mammogram, you'll need to undress to the waist, so it may be easier to wear a skirt or trousers instead of a dress.